Conference Menu

 The objective of the symposium is to encourage research analytical chemists attending x2026 to also share their experiences teaching analytical chemistry (in many schools, they may be the only analytical instructor).
 Historically, our strategy has also been to invite Chemistry Education experts to bring modern Chemistry Education approaches and methodology to the analytical chemistry community.

-Techniques, Advances, and Problems in Analytical Spectroscopy (TAPAS) (AN/EN/PTC)
+Techniques, Advances, and Problems in Analytical Spectroscopy (TAPAS) (AN)

 Organizers